 We're throwing a retirement party for the one-calorie cola conceived in 1962, the year the TWA Flight Center opened.
-Every evening at 7 PM, a tribute to the carbonated sip flips on the Solari departures board while Jack & Tab cocktails flow.
-(We’ve stashed cases of the cola, discontinued in December 2020, in a secret spot — place your order before our last can is popped!)
+Every evening at 7 PM, a tribute to the carbonated sip (discontinued in December 2020) flips on the Solari departures board.

 Marvel at a museum-quality oil painting of the famed fizz and pose with a four-foot replica.
 Then check out an exhibition about how Tab is spending its golden years.
 Now that it has canned the soda gig, Tab is tanning, fishing and golfing.
 There is life after pop stardom!